cefriel/rmlmapper-java/README.md

 # RML Mapper - Cefriel fork

-This repository contains a fork of the [RMLio/rmlmapper-java](https://github.com/RMLio/rmlmapper-java) repository maintained by Cefriel Knowledge Technologies team as a building block of the [Chimera](https://github.com/cefriel/chimera) solution for semantic data conversion.
+This repository contains a fork of the [RMLio/rmlmapper-java](https://github.com/RMLio/rmlmapper-java) repository maintained by Cefriel as a building block of the [Chimera](https://github.com/cefriel/chimera) solution for semantic data conversion.

 ### Changelog ###